hunkeelin/springparse/README.md

 `springparse` is currently compatible with golang version from 1.12+.

 ## Todo
-* implement prometheus metric server
+* implement more prometheus metrics